Kyrremann/CCCCCC/README.md

 4. Success?

 ## Leaderboard
-The leaderboard is saved in a file called `leaderboard.txt` in the allowed folder.
+The leaderboard is saved in a file called `highscore.txt` in the allowed folder.
 See [wiki:love.filesystem](https://love2d.org/wiki/love.filesystem) for more.
+Using the library [SICK](https://love2d.org/wiki/SICK)
 - Windows XP: `C:\Documents and Settings\user\Application Data\LOVE\` or `%appdata%\LOVE\`
 - Windows Vista and 7: `C:\Users\user\AppData\Roaming\LOVE` or `%appdata%\LOVE\`
 - Linux: `$XDG_DATA_HOME/love/` or `~/.local/share/love/`
 - Mac: `/Users/user/Library/Application Support/LOVE/`

-## TODO
-- [ ] main menu
- - lets the user start the game, see the leaderboard, and exit the game
-- [ ] leaderboard
- - save leaderboard in a text file, makes it easy to clear and save for later
-- [ ] timer
-- [ ] end screen that shows time and let the user enter their name

 ### Why a clone?
 1. Do you ever need an excuse to make a game?